ArtiomDominic/ArtiomDominic/README.md

 🤖 **Smart home automation** - My house is slowly becoming sentient, and I'm here for it

-🔓 **Open source smart home projects** - Always on the lookout for the next cool project to contribute to or completely over-engineer
+🔓 **K8S and cloud native projects** - Because regular containers are just the beginning of the rabbit hole

 ## Let's Connect!